 A visit to the Ice Hotel in nearby Jukkasjärvi is an unforgettable experience that offers a perfect blend of adventure, relaxation, and unique cultural experiences!

 Each winter, this world-famous hotel is rebuilt entirely out of ice and snow, making it a truly awe-inspiring sight to behold.
-But, the good thing is that you can visit year-round as there are some rooms that are still made of ice even in the summer months.
+But, the good thing is that you can visit year-round as some rooms are still made of ice even in the summer months.

 But, I highly suggest visiting in winter so you can see it at its best!